I've Got a Secret: Episode status

 As with What's My Line?, some early episodes from the original series' first season in 1952 appear to have been lost.
 From late 1952 until the 1967 cancellation, most episodes appear to exist as a digital transfer of the original black-and-white kinescope films.
-However, the premiere episode, which featured a drastically different set-up, is presumed to be lost.
+The premiere episode, which featured a drastically different set-up, is presumed to be lost.

 GSN

 A good portion of the series is unlikely to be aired, due to the show's longtime sponsorship by Winston cigarettes, which remains an existing brand, and that cigarette advertisements on radio and television have been banned since January 1971.
-In fact, the prize on the 1956 episode about Samuel J. Seymour, who witnessed the assassination of Abraham Lincoln, included $80 and a carton of Winston cigarettes.
+The prize on the 1956 episode about Samuel J. Seymour, who witnessed the assassination of Abraham Lincoln, included $80 and a carton of Winston cigarettes.
 Seymour did not smoke cigarettes, so he was given Prince Albert pipe tobacco instead.

 It is unclear whether this is mandated legally, or simply a choice by GSN; GSN had aired many Winston-sponsored episodes in previous years.
-In addition, the network skipped several episodes through its run which are known to have been skipped in previous runs of the show; this may mean that other episodes are lost or in bad enough condition for GSN not to air them.
+The network skipped several episodes through its run which are known to have been skipped in previous runs of the show.
+This may mean that other episodes are lost or in bad enough condition for GSN not to air them.

 All subsequent revivals of Secret exist in their entirety, except for the 1976 run, whose status is currently unknown, though the pilot episode (that also aired as the premiere) for that version is currently available for viewing on YouTube.
 The finale is also available in audio.
 GSN has occasionally aired single episodes from the 1972–73 syndicated version.